Mental & Physical Wellbeing & Anti-Burnout for Officers

 Hormone Imbalance & Weight Gain

-This stress also causes elevated adrenaline, insulin resistance causing at least 5 lbs a year of weight gain, and reduced motivation and drive when you need it.
+This stress also causes elevated adrenaline, and insulin resistance causing at least 5 lbs a year of weight gain, and reduced motivation and drive when you need it.
 This is why you see officers gaining so much weight within just a few years after graduating from the academy.

 Heart Disease, Diabetes, & Stroke